Military Social Work Master’s Programs Online

 Course titles and content may vary across programs; however, courses that students might take in an accredited online MSW program with a concentration in military social work may include:

 - Understanding and Supporting Military Families: How military culture and the responsibilities of military personnel affect family dynamics.
-Military family policies, interactions, and challenges are discussed from a theoretical, research-based, and practical perspective to give students insight into how they can effectively develop and implement interventions and support different members within the military family unit.
+Military family policies, interactions, and challenges are discussed from theoretical, research-based, and practical perspectives to provide students with insight into how to effectively develop and implement interventions and support different members of the military family unit.

 - Culture and Environment in Military Settings: The expectations, responsibilities, and culture of the military, and how it has evolved over the past few decades.
 Recent issues that military operations and personnel have experienced both on and off-duty.
 How military culture affects service members on a professional, psychological, and social level, and how social workers can bring this understanding of military culture to their work with military personnel and their families.